rizqimtiaz/EcoOracle/README.md

 3. Go to `/marketplace`, find an active parcel, open it and use the **Trade & Retire** panel to retire 1,000 credits on behalf of *Acme Aviation*.
 Then visit `/portfolio` and confirm the retirement counter incremented.
-4. Trigger a **Regeneration** event on the *Kalimantan Burn Recovery Block* (already invalidated) and watch credits gradually re-issue.

----

 ## File map